Blizzerac/Blizzerac/README.md

-- I'm Blizzerac, currently studying in Software Engineering!
-Looking to expand my horizons and take on new challenges.
-Feel free to reach out to me!
+- I'm Blizzerac, currently studying a Bachelor's of Software Engineering with a Second Major in Finance.
+I'm always looking to refine my skills and take on new challenges and learning experiences, so feel free to reach out to me!